Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Game Outline

 \section{Game Outline}

-In our game setting, there are two agents: a state-of-the-art custom VQA deep learning model trained to answer questions about images (the ``VQA machine''), and a human volunteer (the ``player") that has to guess a secret image picked by the machine while losing as few points as possible.
-A secret image is picked from a pool of 1500 images at random.
-We select $N-1$ more images from the pool using a difficulty measure based on the VGG16 \cite{simonyan2014very} FC7 distance that is adjusted so that the final $N$ image set is challenging enough to require multiple questions and answers.
-The player starts with $P_o$ points and is allowed to ask free-form questions to the VQA \yi{machine} in order to guess the \yi{secret} image and each question \yi{costs} one point. \yi{The final score is} $P=P_o-Q$ if the correct image is guessed, where $Q$ is the number of questions asked.
-Wrong image guess gets a score of $P=0$. \yi{A success} is defined as the player correctly selecting the secret image while keeping $P>0$. \ajay{Players are encouraged to keep $P$ as high as possible.}
+In ExAG, there are two agents: a near state-of-the-art VQA deep learning model trained to answer questions about images (the ``VQA agent''), and a human volunteer (the ``player") who has to guess a secret image picked by the machine.
+A secret image is randomly picked from a pool of 1500 images.
+We select another $N-1$ images from the same pool using a difficulty measure based on the VGG16 \cite{simonyan2014very} FC7 distance.
+The difficulty level is adjusted so that the $N$ images are challenging enough to where it requires multiple rounds of VQA to identify the secret image.
+The player starts with $P_o$ points and is allowed to ask free-form questions to the VQA \yi{agent} in order to guess the \yi{secret} image. \yi{The final score is} $P=P_o-\sum_{i=1}^Q p_i$ if the correct image is guessed, where $Q$ is the number of questions asked and $p_i$ is the point deduction for each question.
+If the incorrect image is guessed, $P=0$. \yi{A success} is defined as the player correctly selecting the secret image while keeping $P>0$. \ajay{Players are encouraged to keep $P$ as high as possible.}